John A. Macdonald Legacy Review

 • Let's do Better

-by SK, over 3 years ago
+by SK, about 5 years ago

 Hiding away history does not change the history.
 If we are wanting to have conversations of reconciliation is it not important to know the good, the bad, the ugly?
 Having the statue displayed is a good reminder that we can all grow, learn, and do better.
 Coming from an aboriginal background I do not see the need to remove the statue from its current location but it would be educational for visitors of the statue to have the full history displayed.